Friends of Knutsford Heritage Centre

 Annual Friends’ Quiz Night (Friday 21 November 2014)

-Tickets are now available at the Heritage Centre for the Friends’ Annual Quiz Night at Toft Cricket Club on Friday 21 November at 7pm for a 7.30pm start.
-This will be our final event of 2104 and celebrates the Centre’s 25th Anniversary.
+The Friends’ Annual Quiz Night at Toft Cricket Club was on Friday 21 November at 7pm.
+This was our final event of 2104 and celebrated the Centre’s 25th Anniversary.